top of page

 PUSH TO Finder adapter

-There is a very cheap option to turn your telescope into a computerized telescope, just using a smartphone.
 Skeye is a very popular Android OS application that enables PUSHTO guide capability to manual telescopes.
-It is ideal for Dobsonian and other visual telescopes to find deep-sky objects.
-Unfortunately, this application is only available for Android.
-I'm an iPhone user but I purchased a second-hand Samsung Galaxy only for this purpose.
-If you are interested in adopting this option, consider getting a Skylabs NZ Smartphone Finder Mount, which has been optimized for a smartphone with Skeye.
+This application relies on star alignment for better accuracy.
+If you are interested in adopting this option, consider getting a Skylabs NZ Smartphone Finder Mount PUSHTO (SkyEye), which has been optimized for a smartphone with Skeye.

 Still not sure?